 Writers at the Turn of the Century

 A lesson plan suitable for grades 11-12.
 See also Kate Chopin's The Awakeing: No Choice but Under?
-(9-12 unit) and Kate Chopin @ Web English Teacher (many resources and lesson plans).
+(9-12 unit) and Kate Chopin at Varsity Tutors for other lesson plans.

 Seven Daughters and Seven

 A high school lesson plan using Barbara Cohen's retelling of this traditional Arabic tale.

 The Hunger Games: Exploring Choice; Fear; Animalistic Instincts; Conformity